 Cost to achieve the given levels of performance.

 In addition to these two main types of purposes for its accountability, ICANN, like any organization, is accountable to comply with applicable legislation, in jurisdictions where it operates.
+Please note that there are conflict of terms and conditions here as ,on the one hand ICANN, like any organization, is accountable to comply with applicable legislation, in jurisdictions where it operates and on the other hand ICANN needs to comply with the interest of the community .These two might have conflicting points as currently under discussion

 It should be noted that the CCWG-Accountability debated the question of ICANN’s accountability to acting in the public’s interest.
 The differences of approach regarding the definition of this notion, as well as the various views regarding ICANN’s scope and remit, led the group to assess that the level of support for considering that ICANN should be accountable to acting in the public’s interest was, at this stage, lower than for the two purposed described above.
+The statement is vague ?

+To what extent the public interest is lower than those mentioned above and why?

-Clarifying ICANN’s notion of public interest would however most certainly be highly beneficial to the organization by setting clear expectations with all stakeholders on what it can and cannot be held accountable to.
-The CCWG-Accountability took note that this action was alluded to in ICANN’s Strategic Plan.
+Clarifying ICANN’s notion of public interest would however most certainly be highly beneficial to the organization by setting clear expectations with all stakeholders on what it can and cannot be held accountable to. ( who decides on that ? ) The CCWG-Accountability took note that this action was alluded to in ICANN’s Strategic Plan.?

+CCWG is an independent entity and should not be subordinated by strategic plan of ICANN that a) established by Board and b) has a short lifetime as it is a living documents and its contents could be changed by time, requiremnets circumstances